TaylorBrown96/CSC-490/README.md

 [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)

 > [!TIP]
 > Start a new conda or venv enviroment before installing the required packages.
-Then install torch first by visiting the website and finally run the pip command above.
+Then install torch first by visiting the website and finally run the pip command above.<br><br>All the packages listed in the requirements folder where generated from a pip freeze on a fresh conda enviroment.

 ## Home Grown Dataset Collection